dapr/dapr/docs/decision_records/decision_records.md

 Architecture Decision Records (ADRs or simply decision records) are a collection of records for "architecturally significant" decisions.
 A decision record is a short markdown file in a specific light-weight format.

-This folder contains all the decisions we have recorded in Actions, including Actions runtime, Actions CLI as well as Actions SDKs in different languages.
+This folder contains all the decisions we have recorded in Dapr, including Dapr runtime, Dapr CLI as well as Dapr SDKs in different languages.

-## Actions decision record organization and index
+## Dapr decision record organization and index
 All decisions are categorized in the following folders:
 * **Architecture** - Decisions on general architecture, code structure, coding conventions and common practices.

   - [ARC-001: Refactor for modularity and testability](./architecture/ARC-001-refactor-for-modularity-and-testability.md)
   - [ARC-002: Multitenancy](./architecture/ARC-002-multitenancy.md)

-* **API** - Decisions on Actions runtime API designs.
+* **API** - Decisions on Dapr runtime API designs.

   - [API-001: State store API design](./api/API-001-state-store-api-design.md)
   - [API-002: Actor API design](./api/API-002-actor-api-design.md)